What are Stress Injuries?

 Repetitive injuries can affect almost any movable part of the human body.
 These injuries most commonly occur in the upper extremity.
-Your hands, fingers, thumbs, wrists, elbows and shoulders are usually most affected.
+Your hands, fingers, thumbs, wrists, elbows, and shoulders are usually most affected.
 These injuries can also affect your neck, back, hips, knees, feet, and ankles.
 Stress fractures mainly occur in the lower extremity.
 The most common locations of stress fractures include; metatarsal bones of the foot, navicular bone in the foot, calcaneus (heel), tibia/fibula (shin), femur(thigh), femoral neck(hip), and areas of the pelvis and lumbar spine.

 Signs and Symptoms:

-Treatment for repetitive injuries usually always includes reducing the motion that is causing the symptoms until the injury can be assessed and treated appropriately.
+Treatment for repetitive injuries usually includes reducing the motion that is causing the symptoms until the injury can be assessed and treated appropriately.
 Applying ice to the affected area can help reduce pain and swelling.
-Taking medications such as NSAIDs can also help with the pain and swelling to the affected area.
+Taking medications such as NSAIDs can also help with the pain and swelling of the affected area.

 By: Niki Kelley